wh629/wh629.github.io/resume.md

 #### Machine Learning for Language (ML<sup>2</sup>); New York, NY

-*Research Assistant* advised by Prof. Samuel R. Bowman (Sep 2020 --- Present)
+*Advised by Prof. Samuel R. Bowman* (Jun 2020 --- Present)

 - Researched the use of Item Response Theory (IRT) as a method to evaluate the relative difficulties of NLP benchmarks

-- Developed a program using Pyro to apply black-box Variational Inference to fit an IRT model to a set of machine responses by experimenting with different prior and posterior approximation assumptions
+- Developed a script using Pyro to apply black-box Variational Inference to fit an IRT model to a set of machine responses by experimenting with different prior and posterior approximation assumptions

-*Collaborator* (Jun 2020 --- Sep 2020)
+- Selected a set of NLP benchmarks based on reasoning criteria for a comparison of evaluations tasks

-- Built a custom task sampler with PyTorch to investigate the effect of batching highly similar data during training
+- Evaluated the use of counterfactually-augmented natural language inference (NLI) training data

-- Curated a set of annotated natural language datasets based on reasoning criteria for a comparison of evaluation tasks
+- Built a custom task sampler with PyTorch to investigate the effect of batching similar examples during deep learning training